mfiles music files mfiles film music

 • Lili - Kaper won an oscar for this musical starring Leslie Caron and featuring the song "Hi-Lili, Hi-Lo"

-• Mutiny on the Bounty (1962) - an oscar nominations for his music to the lavish though troubled production starring Marlon Brando
+• Mutiny on the Bounty (1962) - a well-deserved oscar nominations for his stormy music to the lavish though troubled production starring Marlon Brando

 • Lord Jim